JoeyHentges/GraphQL-API-MongoDB-Database-Search/README.md

 ### How to Use

-Update the .env file to add your database URL's and secret keys.
-Currently, this app allows for 5 different databases, but you can easily change this to add or remove them.
+Update the .env file to change the API secret key, and add your database URL's and secret keys.
+Currently, out of the box, this app allows for 5 different databases, but you can easily change this by adding or removing them.

 To add a database, go to the /main/configs/db folder and update the two files 'db_configs.js' and 'db_connection.js'.
 Follow the same structure of the current databases, and the app will recognize them.